joonaspp/kaggle-competitions/README.md

 First project developed on the Udacity platform in the Data Scientist Nanodegree program, and also the first challenge proposed on the Kaggle platform.

 ## Libraries required
-pandas (data manipulation and analysis), scikit-learn (machine learning library) and seaborn and matplotlib (data visualization)
+pandas (data manipulation and analysis), scikit-learn (machine learning library), seaborn and matplotlib (data visualization)

 ## Summary of Results
 - accuracy of 87%